 I can hear the reggae music before we even arrive.
 Bob Marley; awesome.
 There is a bar on the beach up from the water and several people are drinking and dancing already as I walk up to the area.
 The bar is open and I start scrambling to find some cash to buy a beer.

-Pablo appears suddenly right next to me.
+Pablo appears right next to me.
 “Oh, whoa, you scared me,” I say.

 “Well, I was looking for you everywhere.
 Please give me a chance, you are so beautiful, who cares if we are different ages,” he says.

-I laugh and say, “Pablo, look, I don’t want to hurt your feelings, but this isn’t going to happen.
+I laugh.
+“Pablo, look, I don’t want to hurt your feelings, but this isn’t going to happen.
 I’m flattered, I really am, but please know that you are wasting your time.”
-I say the words simply and succinctly, so he will understand.

-Then I say to get him off my back, but also because I really need to use the bathroom.
+I say the words simply and succinctly, so he will understand.I say to get him off my back, but also because I really need to use the bathroom.
 “I need to use the restroom.”
+I head to the bar.
 “Donde esta el bano?”
 I say to the bartender.
 He points up the hill.

 The bathroom is an outhouse, I can see, as I walk up the hill.
 It is made of wood planks and the door is quite tattered and is hanging half open.
 I can smell it before I even reach it and when I open the door, I feel like I’m witnessing a murder.
 The toilet is crooked in the stall, and it is filthy like it hasn’t been cleaned in years.
 It is dark, the only light showing is from the bar which isn’t close.
 It also has no toilet seat and there is no toilet paper.
 But I really need to go.
 Hopefully something gross doesn’t come out and attack me.

 I pull down my pants and hold myself up by putting my hand up against one side of the stall; God knows what is on these walls, but it’s better than sitting on the disgusting toilet.
 Something furry must be in this bathroom.
-I finish peeing, pull up my pants, visibly gag, and then I then stumble out of the bathroom.
+I finish peeing, pull up my pants, visibly gag, and I stumble out of the bathroom.

 Pablo is waiting for me.
 God.
 Even though I don’t want to give him the wrong impression, I grab his hand, pretend I’m stumbling a little then wipe my other hand slyly on him, to wipe off some of the scum from the bathroom walls.
 Furry creatures, be damned.
 They’re not getting me tonight.

-Diana comes running up to us, “How fun, I’ve been dancing and talking with so many different people.
+Diana comes running up to us.
+“How fun, I’ve been dancing and talking with so many different people.
 Come on, let’s go in the water.”

 I run after her, Pablo heavy on my heels.
 I look back, he’s running with a gleeful look on his face, tongue almost wagging, thinking he might still get some tonight, from this blonde, blue eyed American.
 It’s comical.
 We reach the beach and I pull up my dress, so it doesn’t get wet, and go into the water, just to mid-calf.